astridx/meinblog/sik/r/redux-mobx/index.md

 ---
-title: "Redux vs MobX without Confusion"
+title: 'Redux vs MobX without Confusion'
-description: "Using Redux or MobX in your React application?
+description: 'Using Redux or MobX in your React application?
 The article shows you all the differences between both state management libraries that can be used in React.
-It gives you guidance to learn MobX vs Redux in React.js applications, their strengths and weaknesses and when to use them ..."
+It gives you guidance to learn MobX vs Redux in React.js applications, their strengths and weaknesses and when to use them ...'
-date: "2017-03-28T13:50:46+02:00"
+date: '2017-03-28T13:50:46+02:00'
-categories: ["Redux", "MobX"]
+categories: ['Redux', 'MobX']
-keywords: ["redux mobx"]
+keywords: ['redux mobx']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />